I was recently asked about how wolves evolved, and I wanted to write an article on this.

 There were three subspecies of red wolves, but all are now extinct in the wild.
 By 1980, all red wolves in the wild had disappeared, even after they were put on the endangered species list in 1973.

-Many thought that this would be the end of the red wolf, but fourteen red wolves had been captured earlier.
+Many thought this would be the end of the red wolf, but fourteen red wolves had been captured earlier.
 These captured wolves were picked based on their lack of coyote attributes and behavior.

 These pure red wolves have bred, and red wolves have now been reintroduced into the wild in South Carolina, North Carolina, Mississippi, Florida, and Tennessee.